Application Fee Waiver

 You must meet at least one of the following indicators of economic need:

-- You have received or are eligible to receive an or testing fee waiver.
+- You have received or are eligible to receive an ACT or SAT testing fee waiver.

 - You are enrolled in or eligible to participate in the Federal Free or Reduced Price Lunch program (FRPL).